thewh1teagle/phonikud/README.md

 - Most of the Hebrew rules are happen in `phonemize.py`
 - Input chars: `!"'(),-.:` and `0x5B0` to `0x5E0` (normalized later)
 - Output chars: `!"'(),-.:?abdefghijklmnoprsttstʃuvxzʃʒˈˌ`
+- It's highly recommend to normalize Hebrew using `mishkal.normalize('שָׁלוֹם')` when training models

 ### Niqqud deduplication